canonical/mir/doc/sphinx/architecture.md

 ## `/src`
 - The `src` folder at the root of the project comprises the core implementation of *Mir*.

-## `/src/miral`
-- Provides an interface to compositor-implementers that abstracts away many of the nitty-gritty details of *Mir*.
-See [MirAL](#miral) for more details
-- Most of the classes in this directory look like this:

-    ```c++
-    class MyClass
-    {
-    public:
-        void operator()(mir::Server& server) const;
-        ...
-    };
-    ```
-  Instances of such a class (e.g. `X11Support`) are passed to the `MirRunner::run_with` function, wherein the overloaded operator function is called with the server as a parameter.

-## `/src/server`
-- Provides the core *Mir* runtime, with the entry-point being the `mir::Server` class.
-- The `Server` class has a `DisplayServer` which provides access to the interfaces that that support the server's runtime.
-  - The `ServerConfiguration` provides a bunch of methods called `the_XYZ()` to access these various instances, where "XYZ" can be replaced with the interface of interest.
-- The classes that the `Server` relies on for its runtime can be found organized in separate folders in this directory.

-## `/src/server/compositor`
-- The `Compositor` is responsible for collecting the set of renderables and sending them off to the outputs to be displayed.

-## `/src/server/input`
-- This folder deals with everything input (e.g. keyboard presses, mouse clicks)
-- The `InputManager` provides access to the specific input platform that is running (e.g. X, Wayland, or libinput).
-- The `InputDispatcher` is responsible for taking events bubbled up from the platform and sending them off to the appropriate listeners

-## `/src/server/frontend_wayland`
-- The *Mir* implementation of the wayland protocol.
-- The `WaylandConnector` class is the glue between the compositor and the specific details of the wayland protocol.

-## `/src/server/frontend_xwayland`
-- The *Mir* implementation of the xwayland protocol.
-- The `XWaylandConnector` class is the glue between the compositor and the specific details of the xwayland protocol.
-- This protocol talks to the `xwayland` server, which is spawned as a subprocess.

-## `/src/server/shell`
-- The `Shell` is responsible for managing the surfaces that the compositor wants to show.
-- It provides an interface to create, update, and remove these surfaces from the display.
-- As an example, the `WaylandConnector` might ask the `Shell` to create a new surface for it.

-## `/src/server/scene`
-- The `Scene` provides an interface for the `Compositor` to access the list of renderable items
-  - These renderables are derived from the surfaces that were added to the `Shell`.
-  - You can think of the `Scene` as you would think of a "scene graph" in a 3D game engine.
-- Unlike the `Shell`, the `Scene` knows a lot about the Z-order of the surfaces.
-For this reason, it is also responsible for things like locking the display or sending surfaces to the back of the Z-order.

-## `/src/server/graphics`
-- A graphics abstraction layer sitting between the compositor and the specific graphics platform that it is using to render.

-## `/src/server/console`
-- Handles `logind` and virtual-terminal related tasks for the compositor

-## `/src/server/report`
-- Logging and other facilities to collect data about the compositor

-## `/src/platforms` (with an "s"!)
-- Provides both input and rendering platforms that the compositor can use depending on the environment.
-- For the rendering platforms, we have:
-  - *GBM/KMS*: the platform that you would expect if you were running a *Mir*-based compositor as your daily-driver
-  - *X11*: a useful platform for testing locally
-  - *Wayland*: another useful platform for testing locally
-  - *EGLStreams/KMS*: like the *GBM/KMS* platform, but for Nvidia
-- For the input platforms, we have:
-  - evdev
-  - X11
-  - Wayland

-## `/src/platform` (no "s")
-- Graphics and input code that is shared between platforms

-## `/src/renderers` (with an "s"!)
-- The supported `Renderer` types.
-The renderer is used by the Compositor to build the final image.
-- Only GL is supported at the moment.

-## `/src/renderer` (no "s")
-- Renderer code that is shared between renderers.

-## `/src/wayland`
-- A subproject used to generate C++ classes from wayland protocol XML files.

-## `/src/gl`
-- A short list of helpers for GL work.

-## `/src/cookie`
-- Provides event timestamps for inputs events that are difficult to spoof.

-## `/src/common`
-- A library of common functionality that is used throughout the project, including things like loggers, clocks, executors, etc.

 ## `/examples`
 - A collection of demo *Mir* compositors that are used as examples of how one might build a true compositor.
 Examples include: